hack-ink/subalfred/doc/src/user/cli/README.md

   key
           Calculate the public key/SS58 address of the SS58 address/public key rpc
-          Send a RPC request to the node's HTTP RPC endpoint state
+          Send a RPC request to the node's HTTP RPC endpoint. state
           A set of tools to process Substrate-like chain state storage-key
-          Calculate the storage key of the storage item workspace
+          Calculate the storage key of the storage item track-update
+          Track the updates
+  workspace
           Workspace manager
   help